The MochiKirin Blog

 Why I'm building FlipPal

 I got tired of doing this math in a spreadsheet every time.
-So I'm building FlipPal — a mobile app that does this calculation instantly.
-Enter buy price in JPY, sell price in USD, and it shows you real profit, ROI, break-even price, and margin.
-With live exchange rates and built-in fee calculations for eBay, Mercari, and other platforms.
+FlipPal does this calculation instantly — enter buy price in JPY, sell price in USD, and it shows real profit, ROI, break-even price, and margin with live exchange rates.

 FlipPal is in development